rohitChan/otsaw_technical_test/README.md

 Modify the costmap of a desired region with a desired costmap value using rqt_gui window after checking mask_on option.

 Modify the cost value and masking region from rqt_reconfigure window.

+If the global_cost map does not change, try unselecting and selecting /global_costmap topic from move_base in rViz.

 ## License
 [BSD](http://www.linfo.org/bsdlicense.html)